-We have completed the initial 3-year grant period of the HAALSI study with the establishment of a community-based cohort of 5,059 men and women ≥40 years of age in the INDEPTH community of Agincourt, South Africa.
+The initial 3-year grant period of the HAALSI study was completed in 2017, with the establishment of a community-based cohort of 5,059 men and women ≥40 years of age in the INDEPTH community of Agincourt, South Africa.
 The response rate to the baseline survey was 86%.
-Two additional waves of longitudinal follow up of the cohort are planned over the next 5 years.
+Two additional waves of longitudinal follow up of the cohort are taking place over the next 5 years.

 During the baseline survey, all sampled individuals were visited at home from November 2014 to November 2015.
 Trained, local fieldworkers collected survey data electronically using Computer Assisted Personal Interviews (CAPI).
 Extensive survey and laboratory data were collected to assess: